-If you have any problems with your computer connection or cable television connection, go to the nearest computer with Internet access and browse to Technology Service Support site at help.cua.edu to view our Knowledge Base.
+If you have any problems with your computer connection or cable television connection, go to the nearest computer with Internet access and browse to techsupport.cua.edu to view our Knowledge Base.
 Or, send email to email@example.com to enter a support request ticket.

 ResNet will contact you to provide assistance over the phone or to set up an appointment to help resolve your problem.
 Technicians try to respond to calls within 48 hours depending on the number of requests.
 At the start of each semester, the volume of calls is high, so please be patient.

 There are some key steps that you can take to protect your computer from viruses and spyware.
-Please visit the Security and Advice page on the CPIT computing web site.
+Please visit the Security and Advice page on the Technology Services web site.
 Be sure to read the Safe Computing Practices for ResNet page also.

 ResNet Carry-in Computer Support

 ResNet provides a free, best-effort carry-in service to assist students with virus, spyware and other software problems with their personally-owned computers that run Windows 8, Windows 7 or Mac OS X 10.6 (Snow Leopard) and higher.
-To use this service, bring your computer and its power suppy cord to Leahy 200.
+To use this service, bring your computer and its power supply cord to Leahy 117.

 Note that it may take a week or longer for ResNet to troubleshoot and correct software problems on student computers.
 For more rapid service, or for assistance with hardware problems, please contact your computer's manufacturer if it is still under warranty, or consider using a service such as Best Buy Geek Squad.